 Master of Healthcare Administration Careers & Outcomes

-Alumni surveys report the MHA program was an extremely good (30%) and good (60%) investment, with 40% very likely and 50% likely to recommend the program to others.
+Recent alumni surveys of the MHA program in which 100% of surveyed reported extremely good/good investment, with 95% reporting very likely/likely to recommend the program to others.
 Check out more student outcome data.

 The MHA program will help you to advance your career and make a meaningful impact on the healthcare delivery systems in your organization.
 The relevant and robust curriculum, professional peer collaboration and faculty administrative expertise will give you the knowledge and insight needed to approach emerging issues from an evidence-based practice.